-mple "I" Statements
+Sample "I" Statements

 - .
-I can show if I like something or not. - I can identify criteria that I can use to analyze evidence. - an analyze evidence from different perspectives. - I can reflect on and evaluate my thinking, products, and actions. - I can analyze my own assumptions and beliefs and consider views that do not fit with them.
+I can show if I like something or not. - I can identify criteria that I can use to analyze evidence.
+I can analyze evidence from different perspectives. - I can reflect on and evaluate my thinking, products, and actions. - can analyze my own assumptions and beliefs and consider views that do not fit with them.